-The Alternative Dispute Resolution Act, 2010 (Act 798) (the 'Arbitration Act' or 'arbitration law') regulates domestic arbitral proceedings.
-The arbitration law does not regulate foreign arbitral proceedings.
-However, it provides the framework for the enforcement of foreign arbitral awards.
+The Alternative Dispute Resolution Act 2010 (Act 798) (the ADR Act) regulates domestic arbitral proceedings.
+The ADR Act is divided into five parts.
+Part 1 is the part that provides for arbitration.
+The ADR Act does not regulate foreign arbitral proceedings; however, it provides the framework for the enforcement of foreign arbitral awards.
 Arbitration proceedings are considered foreign when they are undertaken outside the jurisdiction under a system of law other than the laws of Ghana.
-The party seeking to enforce a foreign award is required to satisfy the following conditions:
+The party seeking to enforce a foreign award must apply to the High Court of Ghana to enforce the foreign award.
+The High Court will enforce the award if the following conditions are satisfied:

-- the award was rendered by a competent authority under the laws of the country where the award was made; - a reciprocal agreement exists between Ghana and the country in which the award was made; - the award was made under the international convention specified in the first schedule to the Arbitration Act or under any other international convention on arbitration ratified by Parliament; - the party has produced the original award or a certified copy thereof, and the agreement pursuant to which the award was made or a duly authenticated copy; and - there is no appeal pending against the award in any court under the law applicable to the arbitration.
+- the award was rendered by a competent authority under the laws of the country where the award was made; - either a reciprocal agreement exists between Ghana and the country in which the award was made or the award was made under the New York Convention or under any other international convention on arbitration ratified by Parliament;

+- the party has produced the original award, or a certified copy thereof, and the agreement pursuant to which the award was made or a duly authenticated copy of the award (the authentication must be done in accordance with the law of the country where the award and agreement were made); and - there is no appeal pending against the award in any court under the law applicable to the arbitration.

-4 Domestic arbitration and UNCITRAL
+Domestic arbitration and UNCITRAL

-Is your domestic arbitration law based on the UNCITRAL Model Law?
+4 Is your domestic arbitration law based on the UNCITRAL Model Law?
 What are the major differences between your domestic arbitration law and the UNCITRAL Model Law?

-The Arbitration Act is largely based on the UNCITRAL Model Law on International Commercial Arbitration.
-However, there are some differences between the Arbitration Act and the UNCITRAL Model Law.
+Part 1 of the ADR Act is largely based on the UNCITRAL Model Law on International Commercial Arbitration.
+However, there are some differences between the ADR Act and the UNCITRAL Model Law.
 Some of the major differences are as follows:

 - in terms of subject matter, the UNCITRAL Model Law essentially relates to commercial disputes between contracting parties at the international level.
-The Arbitration Act, on the other hand, provides an avenue for the resolution of a wide variety of disputes in addition to commercial disputes; - the Arbitration Act provides for customary arbitration, which is unique to the Ghanaian situation.
-Customary arbitration is where parties with a prior agreement to be bound by the decision of the arbitrators submit their disputes to arbitrators (who may be chiefs, heads of family or heads of clan) for the purpose of having the dispute decided informally, but on its merits; and - the court and the Alternative Dispute Resolution Centre is a key part in the Arbitration Act, as opposed to the position of the conciliator in the UNCITRAL Model Law.
+The ADR Act, however, provides an avenue for the resolution of a wide variety of disputes, including commercial disputes; - the ADR Act provides for customary arbitration, which is unique to the Ghanaian legal system.
+Customary arbitration is where parties with a prior agreement to be bound by the decision of the arbitrators submit their disputes to arbitrators (who may be chiefs, heads of family or heads of clan) for the purpose of having the dispute decided informally, but on its merits; and - the court and the Alternative Dispute Resolution Centre (set up by the ADR Act) are key parts in the ADR Act, as opposed to the position of the conciliator in the UNCITRAL Model Law.

-5 Mandatory provisions
+Mandatory provisions